 Tunic + leggings

-Another great combo for Sudan is a pair of legging that are layered with a colorful tunic, or even a short dress or oversized shirt.
+Another great combo for Sudan is a pair of leggings that are layered with a colorful tunic, or even a short dress or oversized shirt.
 This is comfortable, adequate for the local culture and can be fashionable if you feel like it.

 A jacket